RED ELECTRICA C/ADR (OTCMKTS:RDEIY) Share Price Passes Above 50 Day Moving Average of $8.93

-RED ELECTRICA C/ADR (OTCMKTS:RDEIY)’s share price crossed above its fifty day moving average during trading on Wednesday .
-The stock has a fifty day moving average of $8.93 and traded as high as $9.65.
+RED ELECTRICA C/ADR (OTCMKTS:RDEIY) shares passed above its 50 day moving average during trading on Wednesday .
+The stock has a 50 day moving average of $8.93 and traded as high as $9.65.
 RED ELECTRICA C/ADR shares last traded at $9.61, with a volume of 41,595 shares traded.

-Several research firms have recently commented on RDEIY.
-Societe Generale raised RED ELECTRICA C/ADR from a “hold” rating to a “buy” rating in a report on Tuesday, March 10th.
-Deutsche Bank cut RED ELECTRICA C/ADR from a “buy” rating to a “hold” rating in a report on Friday, April 3rd.
+A number of brokerages recently issued reports on RDEIY.
+Societe Generale upgraded RED ELECTRICA C/ADR from a “hold” rating to a “buy” rating in a research report on Tuesday, March 10th.
+Deutsche Bank downgraded RED ELECTRICA C/ADR from a “buy” rating to a “hold” rating in a research report on Friday, April 3rd.

-The stock has a fifty day moving average of $8.95 and a two-hundred day moving average of $9.22.
+The firm has a 50-day moving average price of $8.95 and a two-hundred day moving average price of $9.22.

 RED ELECTRICA C/ADR Company Profile (OTCMKTS:RDEIY)